 All vehicles registered in Utah must display license plates, which you receive when you register your automobile for the first time at the Division of Motor Vehicles (DMV).

-Cars and trucks will receive two plates, one for the front and one for the rear.
-Motorcycles and trailers will receive one plate.
 If you lose your plates or they are stolen (it happens), take your registration card to a local DMV office, pay $10 (for standard-issue plates), and get new plates of the same type.
-Note that it always costs more to have the DMV send you a license plate through the mail ($3 more for standard-issue plates and $8 more for special group plates, for example).
+Note that it always costs more to have the DMV send you a license plate through the mail ($3 more for standard-issue plates.)

 Utah has more than 30 types of license plates to choose from, not counting personalized plates, disabled plates, exempt plates, or historic plates.
 Even the standard-issued plates come in different varieties.

 Disabled license plates and placards are intended to allow those who have difficulty walking to park closer to their destination, either in specially reserved parking spots or for free at parking meters.
 We have a detailed section about how to apply for disabled plates or placards on our Drivers with Disabilities page.